PRICING NOTICE: Cobalt pricing consultation reminder

 Metal Bulletin will also continue to publish LME cobalt premiums/discounts for specific brands.

+Metal Bulletin will inform the market of a final decision in the next few weeks.

-Please contact fritzema@metalbulletin.com for more information or to contribute your views to the consultation.
+Please contact Fleur Ritzema at fritzema@metalbulletin.com for more information or to contribute your views to the consultation.

 Fleur Ritzema